larpchronicles/rules/chronicles-rulebook.md

   * Any battle-boards not already turned in.
   * Tags for anything that was expended during the event.
   * Currency being deposited to your character's bank.
-  * Things for Plot:  Game currency, props, tags, letters, notes, etc.
+  * Things for plot:  Game currency, props, tags, letters, notes, etc.
-  * Tags to be Recycled.
-If you have the Recycling skill and items you would like to recycle, please mark these tags with a 'R'.
+  * Tags to be recycled.
+If you have the Recycling Skill and items you would like to recycle, please mark these tags with a 'R'.
 The reclaimed materials will be available for you at your next check in.
 * Add your name to the Goblin Point sheet for any donations of time or items.
 Please see the Goblin Points section for more information.

 ## Event Fees & Meal Tickets